Welcome to WWWBrowser

 Missing features and known bugs

-compared to other modern browsers, some non-standard but widely used
+compared to modern browsers, some widely used features are missing.

 ROWSPAN attributes for